 As stated in its Strategic Plan, the Linguistic Society of America “values worldwide linguistic diversity and supports the preservation and revitalization of endangered languages” (Long-Range Strategic Plan II: 2014-2018).
 Many initiatives already work toward this objective and have had significant impacts.
 These include social, political, and educational advocacy for language minority groups, and a vast increase in the scope and quality of documentation on many endangered languages.
 However, less addressed within Linguistics is the idea that “linguistic diversity” should include different notions of what language is – not just as something to report on, but as a base to guide scientific inquiry.
 A shortcoming of the field is that while the science may use data from a broad range of languages, it often does not employ the diverse ideas about language that come from language communities.
 A result is that potentially fruitful ways of approaching linguistic research and of analyzing or disseminating data will not come forth, thus inhibiting scientific advancement.

-One of the project’s goal is to expand the intellectual scope of Linguistics in a way that creates a better environment for Native Americans (and others) to participate in it, rather than to simply educate Native Americans about the field and its tools as they currently exist.
+One of the project’s goals is to expand the intellectual scope of Linguistics in a way that creates a better environment for Native Americans (and others) to participate in it, rather than to simply educate Native Americans about the field and its tools as they currently exist.

-The hope is that many of the community scholars who participate in this Project will be empowered to pursue more training in Linguistics, with the recognition that their ideas can contribute to the field.
+The objective is that many of the community scholars who participate in this Project will be empowered to pursue more training in Linguistics, with the recognition that their ideas can contribute to the field.
 In 2019, a new Natives4Linguistics Special Interest Group of the Linguistic Society of America was formed to facilitate this process.